What is application migration?

 Compliance.
-Highly regulated industries—like government, finance, and healthcare—have strict and sometimes complicated compliance requirements.
-Some cloud platforms come with specialized compliance offerings to help workloads meet those requirements.
+Highly regulated industries, like government, finance and healthcare – have strict and sometimes complicated compliance requirements.
+Some cloud platforms come with specialised compliance offerings to help workloads meet those requirements.

 Backup and recovery.
 In the event of a technology disaster, backup and recovery support is essential for getting back to business as usual.
 Many cloud providers offer one-click backup and recovery capabilities built into their platforms.

 Scalability and flexibility.
-Cloud resources can be scaled up or down rapidly as an organization's needs change—and organizations pay only for the resources they use.
+Cloud resources can be scaled up or down rapidly as an organisation's needs change – and organisations pay only for the resources they use.

 Simplified management.
-Central management tools help organizations easily keep track of their apps as well as their disparate or hybrid environments.
+Central management tools help organisations easily keep track of their apps as well as their disparate or hybrid environments.

 Customer and employee value.
-Organizations can deliver enhanced value to app users—either internal employees or external customers—by migrating apps to the cloud.
-Cloud-native apps are more available, resistant to outages, and manageable than on-premises apps.
+Organisations can deliver enhanced value to app users, either internal employees or external customers – by migrating apps to the cloud.
+Cloud-native apps are more available, resistant to outages and manageable than on-premises apps.

 Cost savings.
-App migration can result in significant savings, including maintenance, resource, and real estate costs.
-Furthermore, cloud-based apps can be optimized to further reduce cloud spend.
+App migration can result in significant savings, including maintenance, resource and real estate costs.
+Furthermore, cloud-based apps can be optimised to further reduce cloud spend.

 Application migration steps and strategies

 App migration steps